RazrFalcon/roxmltree/README.md

 - We do not bench the libxml2, because `xmlReadFile()` will parse only an XML structure, without attributes normalization and stuff.
 So it's hard to compare.
   And we have to use a separate benchmark utility.
+- *quick-xml* is faster than *xmlparser* because it's more forgiving for the input, while *xmlparser* is very strict and does a lot of checks, which are expensive.
+  So performance difference is mainly due to validation.

 [xml-rs]: https://crates.io/crates/xml-rs
 [xmlparser]: https://crates.io/crates/xmlparser